Az-Net/Flipper-Online/README.md

 # Core Gameplay Loop

-The only current user interactions involve editing the cells between grid combat, scanning them as they're cloning, and healing the currently scanned cell during combat.
+The only current user interactions involve editing the cells between grid combat, scanning them as they're cloning on the matrix, and healing the currently scanned cell during combat.

+Cells compete on the matrix by randomly being scanned into existence (yada yada this part for now. subghz or gyro step scanning.)
+When an enemy loses on the grid, their cell is copied to your data repository to be used in future battles, and a copy of the matrix at the time of completion is also saved.
+These matrices will be useful later.

 ## Display